andrew/ultimate-awesome/README.md

 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.
 - [Awesome-Game-Analysis](https://github.com/OTFCG/Awesome-Game-Analysis) - A comprehensive collection of video game tech analysis resources.
 - [awesome-privacy](https://github.com/KevinColemanInc/awesome-privacy) - 💡Limiting personal data leaks on the internet.
-- [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
-Most of them are android based due to the popularity of the platform. .
 - [best-of-react](https://github.com/LukasMasuch/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
 Updated weekly.
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - Curated lists of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-mojo](https://github.com/mojicians/awesome-mojo) - A curated list of awesome Mojo 🔥 frameworks, libraries, software and resources.